 Before, Sebastian was a project manager for innovation management at the EICT, Berlin, and a research assistant at Technische Universität Berlin, Chair of Sustainable Electric Networks and Sources of Energy (SENSE) and Universität Hamburg, Department of Socioeconomics.
 At the EICT, he established the energy business group and conducted projects on business modeling, innovation planning and strategic foresight.
 Furthermore, he established and co-lead the EIT Digital's smart energy systems and business modeling activities.

-Sebastian has worked for the German Institute for Economic Research (DIW) in the department Energy, Transportation and Environment and for Prognos AG in the area of Energy Economics and Policy.
+Sebastian has worked for the German Institute for Economic Research (DIW) in the Department of Energy, Transportation and Environment and for Prognos AG in the area of Energy Economics and Policy.
 He has also gained industry experience at Total SA, France, Elektral A.Ş, Turkey, Daimler AG and Aurubis AG, both Germany.

 Stephanie holds a bachelor's degree in operational economics from the University of Mannheim with a focus on accounting and human resources.
-She has worked in various positions and departments in multi-national companies, most recently BASF and Alstom Power.
+She has worked in various positions and departments in multinational companies, most recently BASF and Alstom Power.

 At BASF, Stephanie's responsibilities included operational human resources tasks as well as trainee support, management support and team building.
 During her studies, she supported Alstom Power's research and development in France.